Back to blog

 Custom: The seller pays for the status letter and disclosure documents.

 This is fairly consistent across Colorado.
-The status letter is considered the seller's obligation, and the cost is built into the seller's closing expenses.
+The status letter is the seller's obligation, and the cost is built into the seller's closing expenses.
+Not much drama here.

 Virginia